-[Check out my annual best/worst tag for older lists!]
+[Check out my annual best/worst tag for older and newer lists!]

 2016 has been a trying, infuriating, exhausting year, and it seems trivial to jump straight to sex toys without acknowledging that.
 But this is also a year in which we’ve needed to learn how to remain resolute amidst unbelievable pain.
 To laugh at the absurdity of our world.
 And if you want absurdity, oh, look no further than my life.

 This was my ninth year reviewing sex toys for all the internet to see.
 This year, among other things, I perverted a soap dispenser into a lube dispenser, let other people control my vibrator over the internet, and played vaginal Chubby Bunny with tiny silicone dildos.
 I cycled through 12 different butt plugs in one day and upset some dignified ladies on the internet.
 I bought a color-changing dildo shaped like a corn on the cob then painstakingly photographed it in the snow.
 Why not.

 2016 was the year I expanded my horizons by attending several queer play parties.
 I also went to AVN in Las Vegas, where I put my finger in a twerking butt, met some of my porn idols, and stood on a man for the first time (it was great).
 I got recognized at a sex shop in Vancouver, BC and felt like a goddamn rockstar.
 I treasured my time with close friends, colleagues, mentors, and fans.
 I turned 30, cut my hair, got a sex toy manicure, and — most of all — adopted a new cat, my beautiful hairless child.
 Twitter even refrained from shaved pussy jokes.

 Before we bid good riddance to 2016, let’s remember some of the best and worst sex toys that came in contact with my genitals this year.
 Because there were some really good ones!
 And some absolute garbage ones that you should never, ever buy.